 · Empowering (respectful)

 Kachemak Bay Family Planning Clinic (KBFPC) is a local, member supported non-profit organization providing high-quality, low cost, accessible, inclusive reproductive services for individuals of the southern Kenai Peninsula.

 R.E.C.
 Room mission statement:

 We provide teens with a safe space to foster healthy relationships and make healthy choices.

 How Pick.Click.Give. makes a difference

-Their legacy continues today through the compassion of an ever-growing community of loyal KBFPC supporters.
+In 1983, a small group of community members saw a need for accurate, affordable reproductive health education in Homer, and they joined together to make it happen by launching KBFPC.
+Their legacy continues today supported by an ever-growing community of loyal KBFPC supporters.
 Over the past year, generosity through individual donations have helped us serve every person who came through our doors seeking confidential clinical services, access to cancer screenings, or healthy activities and education for youth – regardless of ability to pay.

 Thank you for your generosity.